List of Superman & Lois characters: Kyle Cushing

-Kyle Cushing (portrayed by Erik Valdez; seasons 1-present) is Lana's ex-husband and the father of Sarah and Sophie.
+Kyle Cushing (portrayed by Erik Valdez) is Lana's ex-husband and the father of Sarah and Sophie.
 He is Smallville's fire chief.

 In season two, Kyle supports Lana's campaign to become the next Mayor of Smallville after the original candidate Daniel Hart dropped out.
 His previous affair with Tonya Martinz was found out by Sarah which partially affects her quinceañera.
 While Lana forgave him, Kyle was advised to move out.
 At Aubrey's advice, Sarah visits Kyle outside the liquor store.
 Kyle later helps Lana rehearse for the debate on family values against Mayor Dean.
 While fighting a fire at a warehouse that contained X-Kryptonite, Kyle was injured by a fire tornado and was secretly rescued by Jordan.
 As Ally Allston started to merge Earth-Prime and Bizarro World, Kyle suddenly disappeared.
 This landed him on Bizarro World where Lois states that what happened recently was not his fault.
-After Ally was defeated, Kyle and Lana reconciled but Lana told him that although they will always be in each others lives, things between them could never go back to how they were and that Kyle had to stop holding out hope that they would get back together.
+After Ally was defeated, Kyle and Lana reconciled but Lana told him that although they will always be in each other's lives, things between them could never go back to how they were and that Kyle had to stop holding out hope that they would get back together.

-In season three, Kyle and Lana have gotten a divorce and he later finds himself sleeping with Chrissy.